Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 2. Move your hips as close to the wall as possible.

-3. Slide your feet up the wall until your legs and the wall are parallel
+3. Slide your feet up the wall until your legs are roughly parallel to the wall.

 4. Relax and inhale deeply and slowly through your nose and exhale slowly through your nose.

-High-intensity interval Training (HIIT) involves giving 100% effort in a quick, intense burst of exercise, followed by a short resting period.
-HIIT increases your maximum heart rate and lowers your RHR.
+HIIT involves giving 100% effort in a quick, intense burst of exercise, followed by a short resting period.
+HIIT increases your maximum heart rate and can lower your RHR over time.

 How Long Does it Take to Lower Resting Heart Rate?

-A pink and yellow sky at sunset, headline quote, ""You have a maximum number of heartbeats, learn how to slow down and make them count."
+Pink and yellow sunset sky, text overlay 'You have a maximum number of heartbeats, learn how to slow down and make them count.'

 Sources Cited